TLDR

-The Ghost Story
+The Full Story

 Fort Mackinac Post Cemetery is located half a mile north of the fort, near Skull Cave, a natural cavern that served as a burial site for Native Americans long before European contact.
 The cemetery is the oldest on Mackinac Island, established in the early 1800s to inter British and American soldiers killed during the War of 1812.
 After the wars, civilians and veterans of the American Civil War were also laid to rest here.
 The earliest interments likely date to the mid-1820s.

 The book "Haunts of Mackinac" documents the cemetery's most persistent haunting: a mother seen weeping over the late nineteenth-century graves of her two young children.
 Her figure appears at night, bent over the small headstones in an attitude of grief that witnesses describe as devastating in its intensity.
-Whether she is the spirit of a woman who lost her children on the isolated island or a manifestation of the collective mourning that has accumulated in this place over two centuries is unknown.
+Whether she's the spirit of a woman who lost her children on the isolated island or a manifestation of the collective mourning that has accumulated in this place over two centuries is unknown.

 The cemetery's proximity to Skull Cave adds another layer to its already dense supernatural atmosphere.
 The cave was used by Native Americans for burial rituals, and the area around it was considered sacred ground long before the military claimed it for its own dead.
 The combination of indigenous burial traditions, War of 1812 combat deaths, unmarked graves, and nearly two centuries of accumulated grief makes Post Cemetery one of the most quietly powerful haunted locations on an island that has been called the most haunted place in Michigan.